A Sample of Summer Projects

 Fellowship Title: Francis Research Lab Fellow

-Fellowship Project: Valery held a research Fellowship in the Francis Lab in the department of Environmental Earth System Science at Stanford University.
+Summer Project: Valery held a research fellowship in the Francis Lab in the department of Environmental Earth System Science at Stanford University.
 Valery collected sediment samples with varying salinity concentrations from the San Francisco Bay.
 She extracted DNA from these samples and, using PCR, amplified genes for archael amoA, ammonia monooxygenase, an enzyme responsible for converting ammonium to nitrite and nitrate.

 Teacher: Jonathan Fong